seandstewart/bardly/pending/romances/the-tempest/11-player.md

 widow Dido!

 **SEBASTIAN**
-‘Widow Dido'said you? you make me study of that:
+'Widow Dido'said you? you make me study of that:
 she was of Carthage, not of Tunis.

 **GONZALO**
-This Tunis, though, was Carthage. …
+This Tunis, though, was Carthage. ...

 **SEBASTIAN**
-… Carthage?
+...
+Carthage?

 **GONZALO**
 I assure you, Carthage.